BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `TexPalette_WMSCRED1`: palette index to use for the `WMSCRED1` image lump.
 Must be between 0 and 31.
 - `TexPalette_WMSCRED2`: palette index to use for the `WMSCRED2` image lump.
 Must be between 0 and 31.
 - `TexPalette_LEVCRED2`: palette index to use for the `LEVCRED2` image lump.
 Must be between 0 and 31.
-- `TexPalette_DATA`: palette index to use for the `DATA` image lump (from the GEC Master Edition).
+- `TexPalette_GEC`: palette index to use for the `GEC` image lump (GEC Master Edition addition).
 Must be between 0 and 31.
-- `TexPalette_FINAL`: palette index to use for the `FINAL` image lump (from the GEC Master Edition).
+- `TexPalette_GECCRED`: palette index to use for the `GECCRED` image lump (GEC Master Edition addition).
 Must be between 0 and 31.
+- `TexPalette_DWOLRD`: palette index to use for the `DWOLRD` image lump (GEC Master Edition addition).
+Must be between 0 and 31.
+- `TexPalette_DWCRED`: palette index to use for the `DWCRED` image lump (GEC Master Edition addition).
+Must be between 0 and 31.
+- `TexPalette_DATA`: palette index to use for the `DATA` image lump (GEC Master Edition addition).
+Must be between 0 and 31.
+- `TexPalette_FINAL`: palette index to use for the `FINAL` image lump (GEC Master Edition addition).
+Must be between 0 and 31.
 - `TexPalette_OptionsBG`: palette index to use for the options menu tiled background.
 Must be between 0 and 31.
 - `TexLumpName_OptionsBG`: which texture lump to use for the options menu tiled background.
 - `CreditsXPos_IDCRED2`: X position/offset of the `IDCRED2` image (text overlay) on the credits screen.
 - `CreditsXPos_WMSCRED2`: X position/offset of the `WMSCRED2` image (text overlay) on the credits screen.
 - `CreditsXPos_LEVCRED2`: X position/offset of the `LEVCRED2` image (text overlay) on the credits screen.
+- `CreditsXPos_GECCRED`: X position/offset of the `GECCRED` image (text overlay) on the credits screen (GEC Master Edition addition).
+- `CreditsXPos_DWCRED`: X position/offset of the `DWCRED` image (text overlay) on the credits screen (GEC Master Edition addition).

 ## `MusicTrack` definition
 This defines a sequencer (non-CDDA) music track.
 It can be used to add new music tracks, provided they exist in the game's WMD file.
 Example: